refinedev/refine/documentation/docs/packages/documentation/inferencer.md

 ### Modifying the inferred fields

 If you want to customize the output of the Inferencer such as setting a custom `accessor` property for `object` type fields or changing the `type` of a field, or changing the `resource` for a `relation` type, you can use`fieldTransformer` prop in Inferencer components.
 It is a function that takes the field as an argument and returns the modified field.
 If `undefined | false | null` is returned, the field will be removed from the output, both for the preview and the code.

+### Hiding the Code Viewer and Development Warning

+If you want to hide the code viewer and the warning components, you can use the `hideCodeViewerInProduction` prop.
+This will only work in production mode.
+In development mode, the code viewer and the information block will always be visible.

+Please note that the Inferencer components are not meant to be used in production.
+They are meant to be used in development mode to help you generate the code for your components.